new-data-services/tailwindcss-animated/README.md

 To run animations when an element enters the viewport, you need JavaScript.
 (At least until [animation-timeline](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timeline) has good browser support)

 A good starting point for a JavaScript solution would be the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 Or tools that build on it, such as the [Alpine.js Intersect plugin](https://alpinejs.dev/plugins/intersect) and the [Tailwind CSS Intersection plugin](https://github.com/heidkaemper/tailwindcss-intersect), to name just two.

-### Does this work with the Play CDN?

-Unfortunately not.
-The Tailwind CSS Play CDN currently does not support third-party plugins.

 ### How to combine multiple animations?